 All qualified entries must be independently produced and financed.
 Films produced, financed or developed by a film or television studio are ineligible for competition.

-All production (principle photography) must be done in the Northwest Louisiana area (including Caddo, Bossier, Webster, DeSoto, Bienville, Claiborne and/or Red River Parishes, La.) between the dates of January 13, 2015 and July 14, 2015.
+All production (principle photography) must be done in the Northwest Louisiana area (including Caddo, Bossier, Webster, DeSoto, Bienville, Claiborne, Red River, and/or Natchitoches Parishes, La.) between the dates of November 9, 2015 and July 11, 2017.

-The other part of providing proof is by completing a Qualification Disc with other proof of your production taking place within the approved zone and allotted timeframe.
-(See “Rough Cut: Qualification Disc” section below).
+The other part of providing proof is by completing the online Filmmaker Portal with other proof of your production taking place within the approved zone and allotted time frame.
+(See “Rough Cut: Filmmaker Portal” section below).
 You must provide a shooting schedule to the LAFP Filmmaker Liaison (Chris Lyon, firstname.lastname@example.org) prior to filming.

 Post-Production and Pickup or Establishing Shots

 Post-production – music, color, sound, and visual effects – may be executed anywhere in the world.
 A MINIMAL number of pickup or establishing shots can be shot elsewhere as necessitated by story content or availability of performers/crew to execute such shots.
 For example, say your film is set in New York and you need an establishing shot of the Lower East Side.
 You can shoot or purchase b-roll of that and it’s fine.
 If you need a quick insert shot and don’t want to truck all the way back here, that’s fine too.
-However, these shots should be listed on a separate document on your Qualification Disc.
+However, these shots should be listed in the appropriate part of your Filmmaker Portal.
 If you have questions about what is allowed, PLEASE contact us.

-You must complete and submit a rough cut of your film AND a Qualification Disc by July 14, 2015 at 11:59pm.
-Failure to do so will eliminate you from the Louisiana Film Prize 2015.
+You must complete and submit a rough cut of your film AND submit your online Filmmaker Portal by July 11, 2017 at 11:59pm.
+Failure to do so will eliminate you from the Louisiana Film Prize 2017.
 An explanation of what should be included when you turn in can be found in the “Rough Cut Submission” sections below.